gihandesilva/Nukenode/README.md

 nuke-node
 =========

-A simple bloggging platform written in nodejs [ nuke-node ]
+A simple blogging platform written in nodejs [ nuke-node ]